san650/ember-cli-page-object/guides/quickstart.md

 ## Calculator

-Assume there is a simple calculator with a numpad, basic operator buttons and a screen where we can see a result of calculation.
+Assume there is a simple calculator with a numpad, basic operator buttons, and a screen to display results.

 Let's generate a page object component definition for it with a help of corresponding generator: